 - Must have risk management policy that addresses alcohol use, fire safety, hazing, and sexual assault/abuse.

 - Must be prepared to send a representative to attend scheduled conference calls and the annual NAPA retreat.

 - Agree to and support open expansion policies and practices.

-- Promote collaboration, unification, and empowerment of all APIA fraternities and sororities.
+- Promote collaboration, unification, and empowerment of all APIDA fraternities and sororities.